State Frequency Estimation for Anomaly Detection

 \section{Introduction}

+NetFlow encapsulates summarized network statistics of a connection between two arbitrary hosts and can be used for traffic analysis.
+It is a popular alternative to storing individual packets collected from a network due to its benefits: easier to collect, simpler to process, and less intrusive to the privacy of the network users as there is no possibility to inspect every packet.
+Despite these benefits, detecting network anomalies (e.g., network attacks) within NetFlows (or simply flows) remains a challenge, as essential information might be lost within the summarized statistics.
+Various works have studied the use of supervised and unsupervised machine learning (ML) models to detect network anomalies within NetFlow data~\cite{Nguyen2019_gee,Zoppi2021_unsupervised,Venturi_2021_Drelab,Fosic_2023_Anomaly,Waseem_2024_Real, Zoppi2021_meta_learning,Campazas_2023_Malicious}.

+While there has been success in applying ML models to detect anomalies in NetFlow data, a challenge faced by many security analysts is the interpretability of the predictions made by the ML model~\cite{nadeem_2023_sok}.
+Understanding these predictions enables analysts to determine whether the model has made the correct decision and to gain confidence in the ML model deployed in the ADS.

-NetFlow encapsulates summarized network statistics of a connection between two hosts and can be used for traffic analysis.
-Studies have shown the effectiveness of state machines in detecting anomalies on NetFlows in an unsupervised manner~\cite{Pellegrino2017_learning, cao_learning_state_machines22, Grov19_towards}.
-Typically, these studies learn a model from benign flows and then compute an anomaly score based on the likelihood of a trace given the model.
+To address this challenge, several studies have explored the use of state machines to detect network anomalies within NetFlow data, as these models are considered inherently interpretable~\cite{Pellegrino2017_learning, cao_learning_state_machines22, Grov19_towards}.
+Typically, these studies train the model using traces generated from benign flows and compute an anomaly score based on the likelihood of those traces according to the model.